 See Less...

 ) might suggest a hierarchical relationship, this perception is a bit misleading.
-The shared "Chief Information" prefix could easily lead one to think security, as denoted in the CISO title, is a subset of the CIO's domain.
+The shared "Chief Information" prefix could easily lead one to mistakenly think security, as denoted in the CISO title, is a subset of the CIO's oversight and domain.
 Such an assumption, however, is a misinterpretation.
 In reality, their roles are distinct and of equal importance.
 The CISO focuses on the protection of data and information systems, while the CIO focuses on implementing and managing the technology infrastructure.

 A study by the Ponemon Institute reveals that 34% of CISOs report directly to the Chief Information Officer (CIO).
 This statistic is concerning, as it implies a potential underestimation of the CISO's critical role.